 - Multiple standardized examinations are administered throughout the nursing program.
-It is necessary to assess the nursing student, the focus of safety as a student nurse, and to obtain course mastery prior to progression in the program. - In VN 100B of the Vocational Nursing Program, students are required to complete an EXIT EXAMINATION with a score of 76% or better to complete the requirements of VN 10 - The content area of the examination is comprehensive of all material. - If the score is less than 76% then the student is required to remediate the content. - A student has TWO opportunities to pass the EXIT EXAMINATION. - In VN 300 of the Vocational Nursing Program, students are required to complete a SKILLS EXAMINATION & EXIT EXAMINATION with a score of

-PASS and 85% or better respectively to complete the requirements of the program/graduation.
+It is necessary to assess the nursing student, the focus of safety as a student nurse, and to obtain course mastery prior to progression in the program. - Standardized Examinations and Exit Examinations passing scores and minimum scores may be adjusted per class by the Director of Nursing based on updated data and information. - In VN 100B of the Vocational Nursing Program, students are required to complete an EXIT EXAMINATION with a score of 76% or better to complete the requirements of VN 100B - The content area of the examination is comprehensive of all material. - If the score is less than 76% (on the first attempt) then the student is required to remediate the content. - A student has TWO opportunities to pass the EXIT EXAMINATION. - In VN 300 of the Vocational Nursing Program, students are required to complete an EXIT EXAMINATION with a score of PASS and 85% or better respectively to complete the requirements of the program/graduation.

-- The content area of the examinations is comprehensive of all material. - If the score is less than 85% then the student is required to remediate the content. - A student has TWO opportunities to pass the SKILLS & EXIT EXAMINATION - All students must pass the SKILLS & EXIT EXAMINATION in order to complete the course and graduate from the program
+- The content area of the examinations is comprehensive of all material. - If the score is less than 85% (on the first attempt) then the student is required to remediate the content. - A student has TWO opportunities to pass the EXIT EXAMINATION - All students must pass the EXIT EXAMINATION in order to complete the course and graduate from the program